 Females are slightly better than males at straightforward arithmetic (not at more complex mathematics).
 On short-term memory the difference is greater; they score .3 σ (standard deviation) higher than males.

-A verbal ability type that consistently favours females is "fluency"; such tests require the candidate to name as many as possible words starting with a given letter within a limited time.
+A verbal ability type that consistently favors females is "fluency"; such tests require the candidate to name as many as possible words starting with a given letter within a limited time.
 Females are also better at reading, writing, grammar, and spelling.
-The popular notion that females are better than males at verbal ability on the whole is not true; they are only better at these specific tasks, while there is no or as good as no sex difference in verbal ability on the whole (the notion of females being better at verbal ability may be related to the popular confusion of talkativeness with verbal ability, and of "verbal" with "oral"; for clarity, "verbal", in psychometrics, simply means "relating to or in the form of words", and not "spoken rather than written", which is a secondary meaning of the word).
+The popular notion that females are better than males at verbal ability on the whole is not true; they are only better at these specific tasks, while there is no or as good as no sex difference in verbal ability on the whole.
+The notion of females being better at verbal ability may be related to the popular confusion of talkativeness with verbal ability, and of "verbal" with "oral"; for clarity, "verbal", in psychometrics, simply means "relating to or in the form of words", and not "spoken rather than written", which is a secondary meaning of the word.

 Other tasks at which females outscore males are those involving perceptual speed (e.g. matching figures) and clerical checking, both speed and accuracy (e.g. underlining certain letters in a text, or digit/symbol coding).
 Their advantage on such tasks varies from .2 to .4 σ.
 Females are also better at motor coordination and finger and manual dexterity, but those are not mental abilities in a strict sense, although they do feature in the "performance" sections of some individual tests.